-A block of thirty (30) minutes time is set aside at the beginning of a regular meeting to receive general public comment about issues not on the agenda.
-Public comments not heard during this thirty-minute period will be heard just prior to adjournment.
+General public comments about issues not on the agenda are received near the beginning of a regular meeting.
 Speaker cards will not be accepted after the beginning of the general public comment period in order to allow for fair allocation of time amongst the known speakers.
 If the time required to complete general public comments exceeds 30 minutes, any public comments thereafter shall occur immediately prior to the adjournment of the meeting.
 If during public comment, a person expresses a concern regarding City Council staff or service, City Council may refer the nature of the concern to staff for investigation, resolution or a report.